Children's Minister Position Available

 Position May Be Filled By:

-Approved individual with a minimum of a high school diploma, ability to pass standard background check, and experience in planning, organizing, implementing, and working with children and/or children’s programs.
+Approved individual with a high school diploma or GED, higher education, ability to pass standard background check, and/or experience in planning, organizing, implementing, and working with children and/or children’s programs.

 Talents or Abilities Desired: